Despite both titles having already been settled, there is still all to play for as F1 heads to Circuit of the Americas, Texas, for 2023 US Grand Prix.

 - Having encountered bumps around the circuit last year, teams could use Friday Practice to explore the smoothness of the track layout and discover whether bumps still remain in various corners.

-- Despite Mercedes’ woes this season, Lewis Hamilton has finished on the podium in nine of 10 visits to Circuit of the Americas so expect him to be competitive this weekend.
+- Despite Mercedes facing difficult competition to be second-best team, Hamilton has finished on the podium in 10 of 11 visits to Circuit of the Americas so expect him to be competitive here.

 - A clean start with brakes up to temperature will be key for those who find themselves in midfield heading into the tight opening uphill corner in the race.

 - Braking will be key at Turn 11 because any lock-ups could leave drivers out wide and vulnerable down the back straight towards Turn 12, where gusty wind could cause rear stability issues.